University School of Chemical Technology: Programs

 The dual degree programs are offered under a 4+2 scheme, wherein a student can exit at the end of four years with a B.Tech. degree.

 Syllabus/Course

 The B.Tech/M.Tech.
 (Integrated) programme is meant to impart knowledge of various core chemical engineering subjects, inter- disciplinary courses in biotechnology, Management Studies through electives, and Industrial exposure through practical training in Laboratories and Industrial Units.

 Admission

 Admission for the four year B.Tech. course is done on the basis of merit; strictly based on JEE(Mains) for the B.Tech.
 Program and for M.Tech. program either the GATE score or entrance exam based merit is required.

 Facilities

 Hostel facility is available for both girls and boys, single room being allotted to an individual.
 University canteen is open during the college hours.
 The university has the major sports facilities including Football, Volleyball, Basketball, Lawn Tennis, Table Tennis, Badminton, Tug of war, Cricket, Athletics.
-Health care centre remains open during college hours and doctors and specialists are available.
+Health care center remains open during college hours and doctors and specialists are available.